If you were to start optimizing a site for search engines from the ground up, what would you do?

 If you’ve ever seen the movie Her, starring Joaquin Phoenix, where his character falls in love with his AI virtual assistant Samantha, you’ll know just how big voice search has become.

 Just look at how the popularity of voice commands has grown over the last year:

 And this is a growing trend that’s only going to continue to grow.
-I know that I find myself using voice search more and more these days.

 It’s just more practical and efficient than typed-in search.
 And if you’re driving, it’s simply a matter of safety.

 That’s why we think voice search is most definitely something you’ll want to work into your SEO plan

 But how do you go about it?

 Well, for one thing, you may need to rethink the way you approach keywords.